mrigdon-zz/MRArticleViewController/README.md

 ## License

 MRArticleViewController is available under the MIT license.
 See the LICENSE file for more info.
+Please also refer to Panic's [original license](https://github.com/panicinc/ColorArt/#license) for the autoColor feature.